truzzt/MDS-Broker-Core/readme.md

 1. You logged in as root using the keytool command</br>
 2. In the Dockerfile</br>
 3. in the script (/run.sh) whats the broker proccess starts</br>
+Important: Where the java key store is located depends on the docker image java installation.
+In our case its:
+$JAVA_HOME/lib/security
 </br></br>